Tian-W001/PeakyModManager_v3/README.md

   - ⚠️ This will **overwrite** your current preset configurations.
   - After restoring, you must **re-apply the current preset** from the pending queue to reflect changes.

+## Auto Updates

+- When you launch the app, wait a few seconds until a system notification pops up, indicating that a new version has been downloaded and will be installed after you quit the app.

 ## Previews

 ![screenshot_main](images/README/screenshot_main.png)